 The Society operates one defined benefit pension scheme.
 This was closed to future accrual in 2005, however the Society remains responsible for making good the liabilities under the scheme.
 The scheme is revalued under the requirements of IAS 19 each year and the movements in the deficit are reflected in the Group's accounts.
-The current deficit is £0.6m (2018: £1.4m).
+The current deficit is £1.2m (2019: £0.6m).
 The Committee has considered the valuation assumptions used by the Actuary and satisfied itself that these assumptions are appropriate.
+The Society holds capital to cover fluctuations in this deficit.